Mustang District: Demographics

 The district is divided into Upper and Lower Mustang.
-The northern two-thirds of the district (Upper Mustang or former Lo Kingdom), Tibetan language and culture prevails, is home to the Lopa, a Bhotay people.
-The southern third or the Thak is the homeland of Thakali people who speak Thakali dialects and have a synthesis of Tibetan and Nepalese culture.
+The northern two-thirds of the district (Upper Mustang or former Lo Kingdom) is home to the Lhopas, a Bhotay (Tibetan) people, where Tibetan language and culture prevails.
+The southern third, the Thak, is the homeland of Thakali people who speak Thakali dialects and have a synthesis of Tibetan and Nepalese culture.
 The main languages spoken are Bhote (Gurung) and Nepali.

-As one moves southward, the Tibetan culture becomes less evident.
-Inhabitants of Lo in Upper Mustang are Tibetan in language and culture, whereas inhabitants from Panchgaon and Thak Satsae in Lower Mustang speak Thakali, a Tibeto-Burman language.
 Inhabitants of mid-Mustang of Baragaon speak both Tibetan and a language similar to Thakali.

 Health

 For 14,981 people Mustang District had a total of 17 health posts, with a health post to population ration of 1:881.
 While that is better than the national average of 1:5663, these posts cannot be easily accessed because of the remoteness of locations and ruggedness of terrain.
 There are 10 health posts and five sub health posts scattered throughout Lete, Kobang, Tukche, Marpha, Eklebhatti, Jarkot, Kagbeni and Chame.
 Jomsom has the only hospital.

 Because of low access to facilities and other socio-cultural factors, for most people in Mustang, traditional herbal medicines are the popular mode of medical care and Amchis (traditional Tibetan healers) are the local medical experts.
 Local Amchis use 72 species of medicinal plants to treat 43 human ailments.
 They use different forms of medication including pastes (60 species), powders (48), decoctions (35), tablets (7), pills (5), cold infusions (5), and others means, administered through oral, nasal, topical and other routes.
 Most people here have deep faith in the Amchis.